#

 Do I also need to be fluent in English?

 No. If you use English in your business, but it’s not your first language, that’s fine, I can help you.

 Does my website need to be in English?

 Ideally, yes.
-But I also take on non-English websites on a case by case basis, as long as the client understands all my instruction and content guidance will be in English and that they’re responsible for creating content in their native language (I don’t provide translation services yet).
+But I also take on non-English websites on a case by case basis, as long as the client understands all my guidance will be in English and that they’re responsible for creating content in their native language (I don’t provide translation services yet).